AnthonyFrazierCSU/Mitigating-Bias-Matched-Observational-Studies/README.md

 ### Results in Section 1 (Introduction: Background, Motivating Example, and Main Contributions)

-Download the `Social Distancing Data Analysis Code.R` file, load the necessary libraries and functions, then run the `Balance table for original set of 1,211 matched pairs` code chunk to produce figure 1.
+Download the `Bias Mitigation in Matched Observational Studies Application Code.R` file, run the `Libraries, Data Files, Functions` code chunk to load the necessary libraries and functions, then run the `Balance Table for Original Set of 1,211 Matched Pairs` code chunk to produce figure 1.

 ### Results in Section 5 (Simulation Studies)